 Import Statements

-The CKSP compiler supports modular programming by allowing code from other *.cksp files to be included using the import statement.
+The CKSP compiler supports modular programming by allowing code from other *.cksp, *.ksp or *.txt files to be included using the import statement.

-These statements are placed in the global scope of a *.cksp file and specify the path to the file to be imported.
+The statements can be placed in any scope and specify the path to the file to be imported.

 Syntax